Why (or when) someone would need this service?

 How does the process work?

-Once the form is completed it will be sent for registration to the Office of Public Guardian, for them to seal and return the forms to ourselves.
+Once the form is completed it will be sent for registration to the Office of Public Guardian, for them to register and return the forms to us.

 How long does it take?